jcstrandburg/Demeter/README.md

 ### Unreleased

 #### Changes
+* All collection classes now implement `IteratorAggregate` instead of extending `IteratorIterator`
+* `GroupedCollection::getGroupKeys` now returns a `Collection` instead of an array
-* It is now possible to safely perform concurrent iterations over the same `Seqeuence` or derivations thereof.
+* It is now possible to safely perform concurrent iterations over the same `Sequence` or derivations thereof.

 For example, if `$x = sequence([1,2,3,4]);`